Wednesday, 23 March 2016

 Saturday 17th May 2015

 As I wandered around Martinshaw Wood I did find many clumps of bluebells even though there were no extensive carpets.
 My disappointment was softened by many stitchworts mixed in amongst the bluebells and encouraged me to revisit Martinshaw Wood more often in the future.
 After completing a circuit of the wood I returned to the course of the National Forest Way and headed back to Burroughs Wood where I had been promised extensive carpets of bluebells.
 I had no idea where in the wood they were to be found so I just wandered around the edge of the wood hoping to see something until I eventually reached the northern tip.
-When I had walked through Burroughs Wood previously I had actually taken a wrong turning and now as I looked at the bridlepath that runs along the western edge of the wood I realised that this was the route that I should have taken out the year before.
-Now back on the National Forest Way, even though I had never been on this part before, I followed the bridlepath to where a footpath branches off to pass through a kissing gate and into the wood.
+When I had walked through Burroughs Wood previously I had actually taken a wrong turning and now as I looked at the bridlepath that runs along the western edge of the wood I realised that this was the route I should have taken out the year before.
+I was now back on the National Forest Way, even though I had never been on this part before, following the bridlepath to where a footpath branches off and passes through a kissing gate into the wood.

 Thursday, 3 March 2016